roc-streaming/roc-vad/README.md

 ...
 ```

-To check if virtual device is actually added to the system, run:
+To check if virtual device is actually added to the system, use `sysprof` target.
+It runs `system_profiler SPAudioDataType`, which should print something like this:

 ```
-$ system_profiler SPAudioDataType
+$ make sysprof
 Audio:

     Devices: